 Hotels in Seattle

-Whether you are planning to stay a few nights in the city and then venture to a new location, or keep your home base as Seattle, there are plenty of great Seattle hotels for your vacation.
-While it’s a small city, you’ll definitely want to think about which specific area you want to stay in.
+Whether you plan to stay a few nights in the city and then venture to a new location or keep your home base in Seattle, there are plenty of great hotels in Seattle for your vacation.
+While it’s a small city, you’ll want to consider which area you want to stay in.

-When we visited Seattle with our family, we chose to stay at the Hotel FIVE – Staypineapple Seattle.
-This unique boutique hotel is centrally located, so we were able to walk to both Pike Place Market and Seattle Center.
+When we visited Seattle with our family, we chose to stay at Hotel FIVE—Staypineapple Seattle.
+This unique boutique hotel is centrally located, so we could walk to both Pike Place Market and Seattle Center.

-We booked our trip through JetBlue Vacation, and while there were several great hotel options available, Hotel FIVE looked best for our plans and budget.
+We booked our trip through JetBlue Vacation, and while several great hotel options were available, Hotel FIVE looked best for our plans and budget.

 There are other family hotel options in Seattle as well.
 Some of the most popular Seattle hotels include: